awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 Displays the public key of an asymmetric CMK\.
 Authorized users can use this tab to [copy and download the public key](download-public-key.md)\.

 **Signing algorithms**
 Lists the signing algorithms that can be used with the CMK in AWS KMS\.
 This field appears only when the **Key type** is **Asymmetric** and the **Key usage** is **Sign and verify**\.
+For information about the signing algorithms that AWS KMS supports, see [RSA key specs for signing and verification](symm-asymm-choose.md#key-spec-rsa-sign) and [Elliptic curve key specs](symm-asymm-choose.md#key-spec-ecc)\.

 **Status**
 The key state of the CMK\.
 You can use the CMK in cryptographic operations only when the status is **Enabled**\.
-For a detailed description of each CMK status and its effect on the operations that you can run on the CMK, see [How Key State Affects Use of a Customer Master Key](key-state.md)\.
+For a detailed description of each CMK status and its effect on the operations that you can run on the CMK, see [Key state: Effect on your CMK](key-state.md)\.

 **Tags**
 Optional key\-value pairs that describe the CMK\.
 To add or change the tags for a CMK, on the **Tags** tab, choose **Edit**\.
 When you add tags to your AWS resources, AWS generates a cost allocation report with usage and costs aggregated by tags\.
-For information about tagging CMKs, see [Tagging Keys](tagging-keys.md)\.
+For information about tagging CMKs, see [Tagging keys](tagging-keys.md)\.

-## Customizing Your CMK Tables<a name="viewing-console-customize"></a>
+## Customizing your CMK tables<a name="viewing-console-customize"></a>

 You can customize the tables that appear on the **AWS managed keys** and **Customer managed keys** pages in the AWS Management Console to suit your needs\.
 You can choose the table columns, the number of customer master keys \(CMKs\) on each page \(**Page size**\), and the text wrap\.
 The configuration you choose is saved when you confirm it and reapplied whenever you open the pages\.